fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Add-AzureHDInsightMetastore.md

 ```

 ### -SqlAzureServerName
-Specifies the fully qualified domain name (FQDN) of the ssNoVersion that contains the database to store metadata.
+Specifies the fully qualified domain name (FQDN) of the SQL Server that contains the database to store metadata.

 ```yaml
 Type: String